the-events-calendar/the-events-calendar/readme.txt

 = [6.2.6] 2023-11-07 =

 * Tweak - Add a `noindex, nofollow` meta tag to all event views except if the calendar is set to the home page.
-[TBD]
+[TEC-4976]
 * Tweak - Added filter `tec_events_views_v2_noindex` to short-circuit the noindex meta tag addition.
+[TEC-4976]

 = [6.2.5] 2023-11-01 =